Cold War (1985–1991): Thaw in relations

 The Reagan administration also persuaded the Saudi Arabian oil companies to increase oil production.
-This led to a three-times drop in the prices of oil, and oil was the main source of Soviet export revenues.
+This led to a drop in the price of oil, at a time when oil was the main source of Soviet export revenues.
 Following the USSR's previous large military buildup, President Reagan ordered an enormous peacetime defense buildup of the United States Armed Forces; the Soviets did not respond to this by building up their military because the military expenses, in combination with collectivized agriculture in the nation, and inefficient planned manufacturing, would cause a heavy burden for the Soviet economy.
 It was already stagnant and in a poor state prior to the tenure of Mikhail Gorbachev who, despite significant attempts at reform, was unable to revitalise the economy.
-In 1985, Reagan and Gorbachev held their first of four "summit" meetings, this one in Geneva, Switzerland.
-After discussing policy, facts, etc., Reagan invited Gorbachev to go with him to a small house near the beach.
-The two leaders spoke in that house well over their time limit, but came out with the news that they had planned two more (soon three more) summits.
+Recognizing the unsustainable burden of military spending on the Soviet GDP, the growing costs of sustaining allied and satellite regimes, systemic barriers to technological innovation, and declining domestic living standards, Gorbachev pursued a program of radical economic modernization.
+The implications of these combined factors were vast, leading Gorbachev to begin changing the regime's political tone.

+Economic failings in the Communist system were becoming more obvious across eastern Europe during the 1980s, as for instance, the yearly per capita GDP of East Germans was barely half that of those in West Germany.
+Infrastructure investments were also deficient in countries like Poland, Hungary, and Czechoslovakia, while at the same time, eastern bloc countries were losing their share of world trade.
+Meanwhile, countries throughout western Europe continued to prosper.
+(Note: Even more indicative of the differences, across the whole Soviet bloc, life expectancy trailed NATO Europe by approximately four years from 1980 to 1985.)
+By the mid-1980s, historian John W. Young observes, this contrast had become stark and rather than an integrated economic community at the technological frontier, Eastern Europe remained heavily indebted, inefficient, and unable to compete in world markets—a burden the Soviet economy itself had to help sustain through subsidized oil and raw materials.